Physical Therapy Treatments For Traumatic Brain Injury (TBI)

 1. Physical Therapy For TBI In A Vegetative State

-In these cases, you may be able to perform some basic brain functions, such as opening your eyes on a regular sleep and wake schedule and breathing, but you are unaware of all surrounding activity.
+In these cases, you can perform some basic brain functions, such as opening your eyes on a regular sleep and wake schedule and breathing, but you remain unaware of all surrounding activity.

-Your physical therapist will help you with equipment use and proper posture and flexibility to make sure you don’t develop bed sores and encourage you to respond to your environment.
+Your physical therapist will help you with equipment use and proper posture and flexibility to make sure you don’t develop bed sores, as well as encourage you to respond to your environment.

 2. Physical Therapy For TBI In A Minimally Conscious State